-Seoul: US, N Korea in talks to set up 3rd Trump-Kim summit
+Seoul: US, N. Korea in talks to set up 3rd Trump-Kim summit

 In yet another reminder of North Korea’s continued mistrust of the United States, its foreign ministry said earlier Wednesday it won’t surrender to U.S.-led sanctions and accused Washington of trying to “bring us to our knees.”

-Kim has said the North would seek a “new way” if the United States persists with sanctions and pressure.
-Following his setback in Hanoi, Kim traveled to the Russian Far East in April for his first summit with Russian President Vladimir Putin.
+Kim has said North Korea will seek a “new way” if the United States persists with sanctions and pressure.
+Following his setback in Vietnam, Kim traveled to the Russian Far East in April for his first summit with Russian President Vladimir Putin.
 Kim also hosted Chinese President Xi Jinping in Pyongyang last week for their fifth summit since March last year, and experts say the North’s outreach to its traditional allies is aimed at strengthening its leverage with the Trump administration.

 Moon said he views the North’s expanding diplomacy with Beijing and Moscow as a positive development in efforts to resolve the nuclear standoff.